sglavoie/sglavoie.github.io-source/content/tips-and-tricks/0009_executing_shell_commands_in_a_python_script.md

 Slug: executing-shell-commands-in-a-python-script
 Authors: Sébastien Lavoie
 Summary: Even for simple tasks, it is often worth basing one's work on existing solutions when it is an appropriate option...
 And such can be the case when writing Python scripts!
+Description: Even for simple tasks, it is often worth basing one's work on existing solutions when it is an appropriate option...
+And such can be the case when writing Python scripts!

 Python is awesome for producing high-quality code quickly and efficiently, but it is not necessary to reinvent the